 Transtar Travel Coach for Johor Bahru

-If you plan to rent a car, car rental counters are located at the arrival halls.
+If you plan to hire a car in Singapore, car rental counters are located at the arrival halls.

 Exploring Singapore is like a breeze with its massive and efficient public transport system served by a host of trains, MRT and buses.